Ophthalmology: Central Europe

 In Berlin, ophthalmologist Albrecht von Graefe introduced iridectomy as a treatment for glaucoma and improved cataract surgery, he is also considered the founding father of the German Ophthalmological Society.

 Numerous ophthalmologists fled Germany after 1933 as the Nazis began to persecute those of Jewish descent.
 A representative leader was Joseph Igersheimer (1879–1965), best known for his discoveries with arsphenamine for the treatment of syphilis.
 He fled to Turkey in 1933.
 As one of eight emigrant directors in the Faculty of Medicine at the University of Istanbul, he built a modern clinic and trained students.
 In 1939, he went to the United States, becoming a professor at Tufts University.
 German ophthalmologist, Gerhard Meyer-Schwickerath is widely credited with developing the predecessor of laser coagulation, photocoagulation.

 In 1946, Igersheimer conducted the first experiments on light coagulation.
 In 1949, he performed the first successful treatment of a retinal detachment with a light beam (light coagulation) with a self-constructed device on the roof of the ophthalmic clinic at the University of Hamburg-Eppendorf.

-Polish ophthalmology dates to the thirteenth century.
+Polish ophthalmology dates to the 13th century.
 The Polish Ophthalmological Society was founded in 1911.
 A representative leader was Adam Zamenhof (1888–1940), who introduced certain diagnostic, surgical, and nonsurgical eye-care procedures.
 He was executed by the German Nazis in 1940.

-Zofia Falkowska (1915–93) head of the Faculty and Clinic of Ophthalmology in Warsaw from 1963 to 1976, was the first to use lasers in her practice.
+Zofia Falkowska (1915–1993) head of the Faculty and Clinic of Ophthalmology in Warsaw from 1963 to 1976, was the first to use lasers in her practice.

-Contributions by Physicists
+Contributions by physicists

-The prominent physicists of the late nineteenth and early twentieth centuries included Ernst Abbe (1840–1905), a co-owner of at the Zeiss Jena factories in Germany, where he developed numerous optical instruments.
-Hermann von Helmholtz (1821-1894) was a polymath who made contributions to many fields of science and invented the ophthalmoscope in 1851.
-They both made theoretical calculations on image formation in optical systems and also had studied the optics of the eye.
+The prominent physicists of the late 19th and early 20th centuries included Ernst Abbe (1840–1905), a co-owner of at the Zeiss Jena factories in Germany, where he developed numerous optical instruments.
+Hermann von Helmholtz (1821–1894) was a polymath who made contributions to many fields of science and invented the ophthalmoscope in 1851.
+They both made theoretical calculations on image formation in optical systems and studied the optics of the eye.

 Professional requirements

-Ophthalmologists are physicians (MD/DO in the U.S. or MBBS in the UK and elsewhere or DO/DOMS/DNB, who typically complete an undergraduate degree, general medical school, followed by a residency in ophthalmology.
+Ophthalmologists are physicians (MD/DO in the U.S. or MBBS in the UK and elsewhere, or DO/DOMS/DNB) who typically complete an undergraduate degree at general medical school, followed by a residency in ophthalmology.
 Ophthalmologists typically perform optical, medical and surgical eye care.